The Greatest Playoff Performers Basketball Has Ever Seen

 Credit: Instagram

-Before the three-point line or the Finals MVP trophy existed, Jerry West was already shaping what clutch looked like.
-He averaged nearly 38 points in the 1969 Finals and became the only player to win Finals MVP in a losing effort.
-His playoff scoring feats still rival legends decades later.
+Before the three-point line existed, Jerry West was already shaping what clutch looked like.
+He averaged nearly 38 points in the 1969 Finals and made history as the inaugural winner of the Finals MVP trophy, the only time the award has ever been given to a player from the losing team.

 11. Wilt Chamberlain